-Poor teacher remuneration, and a wife who spends too much time on eBay, mean that Walt must wash cars to supplement the family income.
+Poor teacher remuneration, and a wife who earns piddling amounts trading items on eBay, mean that Walt must wash cars to supplement the family income.
 He suffers humiliation after two of his disrespectful senior students witness him polishing the tyres of another student’s expensive car.
 When the girl takes a picture of him on her phone (and it’s significant that she, too, is a girl), we suspect she’ll send it round the entire school, or upload it to the internet.
 We know Walt’s humiliation won’t stop there.
 (Not like the good old days.)
 Humiliation elicits strong reactions in both the sufferer and onlookers, so even when a fictional character suffers a humiliation, the audience cringes in empathy.

 Walt’s ordinary life and ordinary expectations are apparent when his idea of a pleasant birthday weekend is to take a drive to see an exhibition of photos from Mars.
 We also understand from this scene that Walt has a genuine interest in science.
 We suspect (and later find out) that he is very good at his (science) work.
 The audience can easily respect someone who is intelligent.

 Skyler is inclined to puts the screws on.
 I suspect many men would empathise.
 Skyler White displays many unreasonable expectations — common to wives in fiction — that enable audience empathy with the husband.

 For example, Skyler chides Walt for being late home, even though he wasn’t expecting the surprise party.
 (How many times have you seen a fictional wife scrape a perfectly good – microwaveable – meal scraped into a rubbish bin?)